Motion capture: Magnetic systems

 Magnetic systems calculate position and orientation by the relative magnetic flux of three orthogonal coils on both the transmitter and each receiver.
 The relative intensity of the voltage or current of the three coils allows these systems to calculate both range and orientation by meticulously mapping the tracking volume.
-The sensor output is 6DOF, which provides useful results obtained with two-thirds the number of markers required in optical systems; one on upper arm and one on lower arm for elbow position and angle.
-The markers are not occluded by nonmetallic objects but are susceptible to magnetic and electrical interference from metal objects in the environment, like rebar (steel reinforcing bars in concrete) or wiring, which affect the magnetic field, and electrical sources such as monitors, lights, cables and computers.
+The sensor output is six degrees of freedom (6DOF), which provides useful results obtained with two-thirds the number of markers required in optical systems; one on upper arm and one on lower arm for elbow position and angle.
+The markers are vulnerable to magnetic and electrical interference from metal objects in the environment, like rebar (steel reinforcing bars in concrete) or wiring, which affect the magnetic field, and electrical sources such as monitors, lights, cables and computers.

 The sensor response is nonlinear, especially toward edges of the capture area.
 The wiring from the sensors tends to preclude extreme performance movements.
 With magnetic systems, it is possible to monitor the results of a motion capture session in real time.
 The capture volumes for magnetic systems are dramatically smaller than they are for optical systems.
-With the magnetic systems, there is a distinction between alternating-current(AC) and direct-current(DC) systems: DC system uses square pulses, AC systems uses sine wave pulse.
+With the magnetic systems, there is a distinction between alternating-current (AC) and direct-current (DC) systems: DC system uses square pulses, AC systems use sine waves.

 Stretch sensors

 Stretch sensors are flexible parallel plate capacitors that measure either stretch, bend, shear, or pressure and are typically produced from silicone.
 When the sensor stretches or squeezes its capacitance value changes.
 This data can be transmitted via Bluetooth or direct input and used to detect minute changes in body motion.
 Stretch sensors are unaffected by magnetic interference and are free from occlusion.
 The stretchable nature of the sensors also means they do not suffer from positional drift, which is common with inertial systems.
-Stretchable sensors, on the other hands, due to the material properties of their substrates and conducting materials, suffer from relatively high signal-to-noise ratio, requiring filtering or machine learning to make them usable for motion capture.
+Stretchable sensors, on the other hands, due to the material properties of their substrates and conducting materials, suffer from relatively low signal-to-noise ratio, requiring filtering or machine learning to make them usable for motion capture.
 These solutions result in higher latency when compared to alternative sensors.